-We also wish to thank our customers, business partners, and suppliers for the close cooperation and the confidence they have placed in our company.
+We also wish to thank our customers, business partners, and suppliers for their close cooperation and the confidence they have placed in our company.

-On behalf of the Board of Directors and the Executive Board, we thank you too, dear shareholders, for the ongoing trust and loyalty you show to Forbo.
+On behalf of the Board of Directors and the Executive Board, we thank you too, our shareholders, for your ongoing loyalty and the trust you place in Forbo.

-Baar, March 2019
+Baar, March 2020